macbeast/SB-Intro-DS/Capstone/Readme.md

 Capstone for the Springboard introduction to data science.

-This repository contains the code and the full
+This repository contains the code, the full report and the slide deck used to present the finiding to senior management at GSK.